Medically reviewed on June 7, 2018

-Generic Name: hydroxyprogesterone (Intramuscular route)
+Generic Name: hydroxyprogesterone (Injection route)

 The Prodrox brand name has been discontinued in the U.S. If generic versions of this product have been approved by the FDA, there may be generic equivalents available.

 Uses For Prodrox

 Hydroxyprogesterone caproate injection is a man-made progestin hormone.
 It is used in pregnant women to help lower the risk of giving birth too early (preterm birth or giving birth less than 37 weeks of pregnancy).
 This medicine is given only to pregnant women who are pregnant with one baby and who have had a preterm delivery of one baby in the past.